CentroGeo/sigic-geonode-importer/README.md

 Note: the tests inside the docker environment can be run manually too

 ## Env File
-The `.env_test` file contains all the environment variable needed to successfully run the tests
+The `.env_test` file contains all the environment variable needed to successfully run the tests.